DarryCrucian/stock-trends-pred-model/README.md

 # stock-trends-pred-model

-Sure, here is a description for the project:

 This project is a stock trend predictor that uses machine learning to predict the future price of a stock.
 The project uses the following steps:

 1. Download historical data for the stock from Yahoo Finance.